 Sadly, due to expensive structural defects and lack of government funding, the Commonwealth Institute closed its doors to the public in 2002.
 The Commonwealth Education Trust, a registered charity, was established in 2007 as a successor to the Commonwealth Institute.
 It has its office in New Zealand House in London’s Haymarket.

-With the demolition of Decimus Burton’s Winter Garden in 1931 the main focus of the Inner Circle Gardens from the York Bridge Gate and the Broad Promenade was lost.
-By siting the Commonwealth Conservatory in the footprint of its predecessor the original visual amenity of Regent’s Park will be restored and the Park’s historic landscape enhanced for the benefit of future generations.
+With the demolition of Decimus Burton’s Winter Garden in 1932 the main focus of the Inner Circle Gardens from the York Bridge Gate and the Broad Promenade was lost.
+By siting the Commonwealth Conservatory in the footprint of its predecessor the visual amenity of Regent’s Park would be enhanced and the park’s historic landscape restored for the benefit of future generations.
 It will be the only inner London conservatory of any importance and would be destined to become one of London’s major tourist attractions.
 Over Five Million People visit Regent’s Park every year but the vast majority do so during the summer months.
 The Commonwealth Conservatory will be a magical winter experience attracting many more visitors to and from London during winter.
 A steady revenue could be expected throughout the year if admission charges were to be applied.

 Since the closure of the Commonwealth Institute there has been a long-felt need to give the concept of Commonwealth a physical identity in our capital.
 The Commonwealth Conservatory and its contents will bring all the peoples of the Commonwealth of Nations together, both symbolically and actually, in celebration of our shared diversity and unity.
 The Commonwealth Conservatory: a Gift to the Queen will be a legacy of lasting beauty and educational value to be presented to Her Majesty the Queen on Her one hundredth birthday in appreciation of Her selfless care and dedication to Her people all around the world.

 The Board of Trustees is to be appointed under the chairmanship of Mr Mark Evans, the project’s founder.
 Trustees should represent the widest backgrounds and experiences possible, from horticulture, the Commonwealth, planning, local government, banking, charity and fundraising.
-Baroness Warnock, CH, DBE; Julian Fellowes, The Lord Fellowes of West Stafford; Mr Michael Lake, CBE, Director of The Royal Commonwealth Society; Mr John J. O’Connell, RIAI accredited Conservation Practice Architect; Mr Patrick Donlea, Financial Advisor and His Hon Roger Chapple have kindly accepted invitations to become members of the Board of Trustees.
+Baroness Warnock, CH, DBE; Mr Michael Lake, CBE, Director of The Royal Commonwealth Society; Mr John J. O’Connell, RIAI accredited Conservation Practice Architect; Mr Patrick Donlea, Financial Advisor, His Hon Roger Chapple, Miss Jocelyn Burton, Mr Benjamin Duncan, Miss Claire Grindey and Mr Omar Vaja have kindly accepted invitations to become members of the Board of Trustees.

-The Gift of the Nation Commonwealth Conservatory Foundation is greatly honoured that Dame Judi Dench, Miss Darcey Bussell, CBE, Mme.
-Irina Bokova, General-Director of UNESCO, Sir Roy Strong, CH and Mr Alan Titchmarsh have agreed to become its Patrons.
+The Gift of the Nation Commonwealth Conservatory Foundation is greatly honoured that Dame Judi Dench, Dame Darcey Bussell DBE, Mme.
+Irina Bokova, General-Director of UNESCO, Sir David Cannadine, Lord Julian Fellowes, Mr Andrew Marr, Sir Roy Strong, CH and Mr Alan Titchmarsh, MBE have agreed to become its Patrons.
 The Trustees will be approaching other respected public figures for their potential Patronage.

 The Queen’s 100th birthday is nine years away.
 Campaigning and fundraising must commence at once.
 Planning permission and Royal Parks permission to be obtained.
 Architects to be commissioned for detailed drawings and models made.
 Horticulturists to advise.
 Works put out to tender.
 Planting to be commenced no later than January 2020.